ed-syspertec/Virtel/docs/manuals/virtel/Virtel462CN/connectivity_guide.rst

 Sharing the ARBO and other VSAM files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In a SYSPLEX or sharing environment the VSAM files, like the ARBO and TRSF files, must be shared only in READ mode.
+Administration of the ARBO and TRSF files is performed by the Virtel Administrator through a specific administration instance of Virtel which can be started anytime administration tasks need to be performed.

 To support this the following TCT parameter should be coded:-

 ::